Best Roulette Strategies to Have Fun and Retain a Fair Chance of Winning Big

 - Conclusions and recommendations

-Before we get to the strategies themselves, there is one thing I’d like to point out.
-If you’ve read some of the other articles on this website, you know that I stress the importance of volatility (also known as variance) a lot.
-The game of roulette is quite simple and allows for a nice demonstration of why volatility matters.
+There is one thing I’d like to point out before we discuss the strategies themselves.
+If you’ve read some of the other articles on this website, you will already know how much I underline the importance of volatility (also known as variance).
+The game of roulette is quite simple and enables us to easily demonstrate why volatility matters.

-I’ll, of course, start by explaining what volatility (variance) is.
-This concept is used to describe how often you tend to win in a game of chance and how big the individual wins are.
-You can read more about it in my article on RTP and variance, but generally it goes something like this:
+I’ll start off by explaining what volatility (variance) is.
+This concept is used to describe how often you tend to win in a game of chance, and how big the individual wins are.
+You can read more about this concept in my article on RTP and variance, but generally it goes something like this:

-- High volatility means that you will not win very often, but the individual wins will be larger to compensate for it.
+- High volatility means that you will not win very often, but the individual wins will be larger in order to compensate for this.

 - Low volatility means the opposite.
-You will win quite often, but the individual wins will generally stay small.
+You will win quite often, but the individual wins will generally be small.

 - Medium volatility is somewhere in between.

 The most volatile bet you can place on roulette is a bet on a single number (Straight up).
-It has a payout ratio of 36-times your bet and you statistically win one of each 37 spins (on a single-zero roulette wheel).
-I must point out that this is not that volatile.
-Slots, for example, can get much more volatile than that.
-However, in terms of roulette, this can be considered "high volatility", or at least the highest you can get in a single spin.
+It has a payout ratio of 36-times your bet and you statistically will only win once every 37 spins (on a single-zero roulette wheel).
+Actually, this isn’t that volatile.
+Slots, for example, can be much more volatile than this.
+In terms of roulette, however, this can be classified as "high volatility", or at least the highest you can get for a single spin.

-Now, for low volatility, the least volatile "standard" bets are the so-called even chance bets that pay 2-times your bet and you have a chance of 18:37 to win.
-These are the bets on red/black, even/odd, high/low.
-Technically, you can get less volatile by covering a substantial part of roulette table layout by chips, but let’s stick with this bet as an example for low volatility.
+In terms of low volatility, the least volatile "standard" bets are known as even chance bets that pay 2-times your original bet and have an 18:37 chance of winning.
+These are bets placed on red/black, even/odd, high/low.
+Technically, you can achieve less volatility by covering a substantial part of roulette table with chips, but let’s stick with this bet for now as an example of low volatility.

 Comparison of high and low volatility bets in roulette

-As you might know, the expected return to player (RTP) of any roulette bet is the same.
-The RTP of American roulette is 94.74% and the RTP of European roulette is 97.3%.
-That means that you statistically get the same percentage of your money back, regardless of which type of bet you place.
+As you may already know, the expected return to player (RTP) of any type of roulette bet is the same.
+The RTP of American roulette is 94.74%, whereas the RTP of European roulette is 97.3%.
+This means that you statistically get the same percentage of your money back, regardless of which type of bet you place.

-I must add that all bets actually aren’t the same.
-In American roulette, there is a bet called "Top line" that has an RTP of only 92.1%.
-However, I chose to ignore that to make it a bit simpler.
-You wouldn’t be placing any chips on that bet anyways.
-If you want to know more about various bets, read my article about roulette rules, odds, bets and payouts.
+In reality, all bets are not the same.
+In American roulette there is a bet called "Top line" that has an RTP of only 92.1%.
+But let’s ignore this for now to make it a bit simpler.
+And you wouldn’t place any chips on that bet anyway.
+If you want to know more about various types of bets, read my article about roulette rules, odds, bets and payouts.

-However, that doesn’t mean that you should just placing any bet, because volatility really does matter.
-Let me explain…
+This doesn’t mean, however, that you should simply place bets without thinking about them, because volatility really does matter.
+Let me explain further.

 You must remember that the RTP of roulette is always less than 100%, which means that you are always statistically losing your money.
 If you place bets with low volatility, your results will stay close to the expected outcome, which is negative for you.
 However, when you place highly volatile bets, you have a higher chance to deviate from the negative expected results and actually end up winning some money, even though you are statistically still expected to lose.

-That might still be a bit difficult to grasp, but I hope the charts below will help you understand why high volatility is generally better for the player.
+This concept might be a bit difficult to grasp, but the charts below will hopefully help you understand why high volatility is generally better for the player.

-As you can see, all five players placing low volatility bets stayed close to their starting bankroll and the expected negative return.
-Only one of them managed to end up winning some money and four of them with around 80% to 90% of the initial bankroll.
+As you can see, all of the five players who placed low volatility bets stayed close to their starting bankroll and the expected negative return.
+Only one of them ended up winning any money, with the other four finishing with around 80% to 90% of their initial bankroll.

-For players placing high volatility bets, the results were much more interesting.
-Yes, one of them lost everything in 136 spins and another came very close to going bankrupt, but one player was pretty much break-even and two managed to win nice amounts.
+In terms of players placing high volatility bets, the results were much more interesting.
+One of them lost everything after 136 spins, and another came very close to going bankrupt, but one player was pretty much break-even, and two managed to win nice amounts.
 This demonstrates that in order to have a chance to win big, you pretty much need to increase the volatility.

-I hope these charts, together with what I’ve written above, will make It clear why the best strategies in terms of expected value are generally the ones that consist in placing bets with higher volatility.
+I hope these charts, together with what I have written above, will make it clear why the best strategies in terms of expected value are generally the ones that consist of placing higher volatility bets.

-There are many different ways to play roulette, each of which has its advantages and disadvantages.
+There are many different ways of playing roulette, each of which have theiradvantages and disadvantages.
 Let’s take a look at these two examples:

-- You can go to a roulette table with $100 and keep betting $1 on black.
-You can spend hours playing like this, but you will definitely not win any substantial amount of money and you are very likely to end up losing at least a part of your bankroll.
-And because your bets are so small, the game will most likely not be very thrilling for you.
+- You could go to a roulette table with $100 and keep betting $1 on black.
+You could spend hours playing like this, but you will definitely not win any substantial amounts of money, and you will very likely end up losing at least part of your bankroll.
+And because your bets are so small, the game will probably not be very thrilling for you.

-- Or you can take the entire $100 and place it on a number.
-You have a chance to win $3600, but you are most likely to lose everything basically instantly.
-This strategy is very thrilling and has a very high expected value, but it’s very volatile and the play time is very short.
+- Or you can take the entire $100 and place it on a single number.
+You have a chance of winning $3600, but you will very likely lose everything in a single bet.
+This strategy is very exciting and has a very high expected return, but it’s very volatile and your play time will be very short.

-Do you see where I’m going with this?
+Do you see what I’m getting at?
 Each player has different preferences.
-Some want to win a lot of money, some want to enjoy a thrilling game and some just want to spend some time playing roulette.
+Some want to win a lot of money, some want to have an exciting game, while others just want to spend some time playing roulette.
 That’s why my strategies are about finding a balance between these factors:

 - Expected value (Strategy RTP, Return to Player)